plancherb1/academic-kickstart/content/publication/MLSensorsDatasheet/index.md

 # publication: In *[2023 Conference on Neural Information Processing Systems (NeurIPS) Datasets and Benchmarks Track](https://neurips.cc/Conferences/2023)*
 # publication_short: In *NeurIPS Datasets and Benchmarks 2023*

-abstract: "Machine learning (ML) sensors offer a new paradigm for sensing that enables intelligence at the edge while empowering end-users with greater control of their data.
-As these ML sensors play a crucial role in the development of intelligent devices, clear documentation of their specifications, functionalities, and limitations is pivotal.
-This paper introduces a standard datasheet template for ML sensors and discusses its essential components inluding: the system's hardware, ML model and dataset attributes, end-to-end performance metrics, and environmental impact.
-We provide an example datasheet for our own ML sensor and discuss each section in detail.
-We highlight how these datasheets can facilitate better understanding and utilization of sensor data in ML applications, and we provide objective measures upon which system performance can be evaluated and compared.
-Together, ML sensors and their datasheets provide greater privacy, security, transparency, explainability, auditability, and user-friendliness for ML-enabled embedded systems.
-We conclude by emphasizing the need for standardization of datasheets across the broader ML community to ensure the responsible and effective use of sensor data."
+abstract: "Machine learning (ML) is becoming prevalent in embedded AI sensing systems.
+These 'ML sensors' enable context-sensitive, real-time data collection and decision-making across diverse applications ranging from anomaly detection in industrial settings to wildlife tracking for conservation efforts.
+As such, there is a need to provide transparency in the operation of such ML-enabled sensing systems through comprehensive documentation.
+This is needed to enable their reproducibility, to address new compliance and auditing regimes mandated in regulation and industry-specific policy, and to verify and validate the responsible nature of their operation.
+To address this gap, we introduce the datasheet for ML sensors framework.
+We provide a comprehensive template, collaboratively developed in academia-industry partnerships, that captures the distinct attributes of ML sensors, including hardware specifications, ML model and dataset characteristics, end-to-end performance metrics, and environmental impacts.
+Our framework addresses the continuous streaming nature of sensor data, real-time processing requirements, and embeds benchmarking methodologies that reflect real-world deployment conditions, ensuring practical viability.
+Aligned with the FAIR principles (Findability, Accessibility, Interoperability, and Reusability), our approach enhances the transparency and reusability of ML sensor documentation across academic, industrial, and regulatory domains.
+To show the application of our approach, we present two datasheets: the first for an open-source ML sensor designed in-house and the second for a commercial ML sensor developed by industry collaborators, both performing computer vision-based person detection."

 # Summary.
 An optional shortened abstract.
 Can also be used as a summary for an extended abstract or poster etc.
-summary: "This paper introduces a standard datasheet template for ML sensors and discusses its essential components inluding: the system's hardware, ML model and dataset attributes, end-to-end performance metrics, and environmental impact.
-We provide an example datasheet for our own ML sensor and discuss each section in detail.
-We highlight how these datasheets can facilitate better understanding and utilization of sensor data in ML applications, and we provide objective measures upon which system performance can be evaluated and compared."
+summary: "We introduce the datasheet for ML sensors framework.
+We provide a comprehensive template, collaboratively developed in academia-industry partnerships, that captures the distinct attributes of ML sensors, including hardware specifications, ML model and dataset characteristics, end-to-end performance metrics, and environmental impacts.
+Our framework addresses the continuous streaming nature of sensor data, real-time processing requirements, and embeds benchmarking methodologies that reflect real-world deployment conditions, ensuring practical viability."

 tags:
 - ML Sensors